14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 For movie lovers who don’t care for traditional Hollywood blockbusters, there’s no better theatre than The Hollywood in Avondale (the irony isn’t lost on us).

-New Zealand’s longest-running cinema palace, the Hollywood host hosts classic, cult, revival and marathon screenings as well as selected concerts and events in its neoclassical building dating back to 1915.
+New Zealand’s longest-running cinema palace, the Hollywood host hosts classic, cult, revival and marathon screenings and selected concerts and events in its neoclassical building dating back to 1915.
 It’s gorgeous, quirky and a hidden gem of West Auckland with films and events you won’t find anywhere else.

-What we loved most: The annual 24 Hour Movie Marathon, which has now been running for over 20 years now.
+What we loved most: The annual 24-Hour Movie Marathon, which has been running for over 20 years now.

 The Vic Devonport